and Your Family

 Probate takes time- often months and in some cases more than a year.
 During this time your beneficiaries will not have access to the property that you left for them in you will.
 If there are any problems during probate such as probate litigation or a will contest, then probate will take even longer.
 Assets that are in a trust that you made during your lifetime will not have to through probate.
 Instead, beneficiaries will receive the property fairly quickly after your death.Setting up an irrevocable trust to avoid fraudulent transfers

 In order for you and your estate to reap the benefits of an irrevocable living trust, it must be set up properly and at the right time.
 For example, in order to avoid fraudulent transfer liability, timing is important.
 If you have financial problems and are unable to pay your debts to your creditors, transfers made to a living trust within a year of a bankruptcy filing will be considered suspicious.
 It is likely that a court will determine that transfer was made with the intent to avoid paying creditors.

 Estate planning to protect your assets can be tricky.
 However, it is important to consider not only strategies to ensure that your property goes to the people you select, but also to ensure that you estate assets remain intact so there will be property to distribute.
-The staff at Stephen Bilkis & Associates, PLLC has extensive experiencing setting up comprehensive estate plans that include asset protection strategies to avoid fraudulent conveyances as well as wills, trusts, and advanced health care directives.
+The an experienced fraudulent transfers attorneys serving Brooklyn at the Law Offices of Stephen Bilkis & Associates have extensive experiencing setting up comprehensive estate plans that include asset protection strategies to avoid fraudulent conveyances as well as wills, trusts, and advanced health care directives.
 We will help you develop an overall estate plan that reflects your individual goals.
-Contact us at 1.800.NY.NY.LAW (1.800.696.9529) to schedule a free, no obligation consultation regarding your estate plan.
-We serve individuals throughout the following locations: Queens, Suffolk County, Bronx, Staten Island, Brooklyn, Manhattan, Long Island, Nassau County and Westchester County.
+Contact us at 800-696-9529 to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: Queens, Suffolk County, Bronx, Staten Island, Brooklyn, Manhattan, Long Island, Nassau County and Westchester County.